Remembering the men from the Kingsdown and Creekside Cluster

 Family Notes: Reginald’s sister, Lily, married William Charles Drayson, also commemorated in this book, but she died of tuberculosis in 1912.
 On William’s death their two children, Christina and Ivy were orphaned.
 Reginald’s brother, Frank, and his wife took custody of the two girls and moved them to their home in Triggs Cottages, Teynham and enrolled them in Lynsted School.

 From this point Reginald’s story coincides with that of Amos John Brown who served in the same Battalion and died on the same day.

-The War Diary has been documented by Colonel R S H Moody in his “Historical Records of The Buffs East Kent Regiment 1914-1919”, an extract of which is documented below:
+The War Diary has been referenced by Colonel R S H Moody in his “Historical Records of The Buffs East Kent Regiment 1914-1919”, an extract of which is documented below:

-The Third Battle of the Scarpe would be Amos and Reginald’s next, and last, time at the front.
-In the very early hours of 2 May, his Battalion had completed the relief of the 7th Norfolks at Monchy.
-After dark that day, the 7th Battalion East Surreys took over the trenches occupied by the Battalion who moved forward into position in shell holes.
+The Third Battle of the Scarpe would be Amos and Reginald’s next - and last - time at the front.
+In the very early hours of 2 May, their Battalion had completed the relief of the 7th Norfolks at Monchy.
+After dark that day, the 7th Battalion East Surreys took over the trenches occupied by the Battalion, who moved forward into position in shell holes.
 Orders arrived for a general attack the following morning with the objectives of taking Devils Trench and Keeling Copse.
 Zero hour was set for 3.45am.